 Now a talented multi-instrumentalist, Greg teaches music both privately and for the award winning Hampshire Music Service, where he also works as an instrument repairer and World Music specialist.
 He works closely with the Hampshire County Youth Wind Ensemble and is also Director of the Hampshire Percussion Ensemble.
 His love and dedication to music education has led to him receiving teaching endorsements with some of the world’s most famous percussion companies, including Vic Firth, Roland UK, and D’addario.

-Alongside his post of Director of Music with the Band of the Hampshire Constabulary, he conducts and rehearses other local professional and amateur bands and ensembles, also holding the post of Senior Director of Music with the 14th Eastleigh Scout and Guide Band (“The Spitfires”), and Musical Director of the Thornden Community Wind Band.
+Alongside his post of Director of Music with the Band of the Hampshire Constabulary, he conducts and rehearses other local professional and amateur bands and ensembles, also holding the post of Principal Director of Music with the 14th Eastleigh Scout and Guide Band (“The Spitfires”), and Musical Director of the Thornden Community Wind Band.

 Greg is also in great demand as a player, performing with a range of ensembles from small function bands and big bands to full orchestras, regularly playing with the Bournemouth Symphony Orchestra and other professional ensembles.
 Performing takes Greg all around the country to a diverse range of venues, with recent performances at the Royal Albert Hall, National Indoor Arena, and the Isle of Wight Festival!
 His versatility and reading ability leads to a lot of deputising work with various wind, brass, and military bands.